Skip to main content

 • Parentage issues when the fertilized egg is placed in another woman other than the donor

 It is important to recognize that laws across the United States relating to IVF are fairly inconsistent.
-Before considering IVF, you may wish to consult an attorney to find out what relevant state statutes or regulations are applicable in your jurisdiction.
+Before considering IVF, you may consult an attorney to determine what relevant state statutes or regulations are applicable in your jurisdiction.

 Talk to an Attorney About Artificial Conception and the Law

-The laws surrounding reproductive rights are constantly changing, while artificial insemination and IVF laws vary widely by state.
-Whether you need additional information about your state's laws or have a specific concern about artificial conception, an experienced family lawyer can help.
+The laws surrounding reproductive rights are constantly changing.
+Artificial insemination and IVF laws vary by state.
+If you need more information about your state's laws or are concerned about artificial conception, an experienced family lawyer can help.

 Can I Solve This on My Own or Do I Need an Attorney?